sonos/nlu-benchmark/2018-01-Braun-et-al-extension/README.md

-In January 2018, we ran an additional series of experiments to  evaluate our Natural Language Understanding (NLU) solution.
+In January 2018, the Snips team<sup>1</sup> ran an additional series of experiments to  evaluate its Natural Language Understanding (NLU) solution.

 These experiments replicate the analysis made by Braun et al., 2017, published in _Evaluating Natural Language Understanding Services for Conversational Question Answering Systems_ as part of SIGDIAL 2017 proceedings ([pdf](http://workshop.colips.org/wochat/@sigdial2017/documents/SIGDIAL22.pdf)).
 This article proposes a comparison of 4 NLU services: